Coronate is a free, open-source app for managing Swiss-style chess tournaments.

 Coronate aims to solve this problem.
 It’s free, open source, and runs on almost any system.
 Although it (probably) won’t replace a professional app in a rated tournament, it fills the gap for small clubs or public events.

 You can also download the standalone version.
 It is literally the same code as the web version, except it’s wrapped in Electron.
+The main reason to use the standalone version is it separates your data from a specific browser.

 ♟ How to use it

-Tournaments use the Swiss-style system.
+Coronate tournaments use the Swiss-style system.
 For the unfamiliar, my article on running your first chess tournament can explain how the logistics work.
 While understanding those is helpful, Coronate should effortlessly manage the nitty-gritty for you.

 After you make a tournament and add your players, you can create a new round.
 There is a basic interface to help you pair players, but you should almost always use the “auto-pair players” button.
 Typically, just resort to manual pairing if the auto-pair results cause a problem.